ccps-lab/KG-embedding-4-building-analytics/README.md

 # knowledge-graph-embedding-4-building-analytics
-Using knowledge graph embeddings for machine learning from linked building data
+Using knowledge graph embeddings to use machine learning over linked building data